 We hope our report will serve as a foundation for dialogue and future work on possible responses to fluctuating water levels.
 Given the high stakes to the regional economy and to many local economies, decision-makers, business leaders and residents of the basin need the best available guidance on the risks associated with different water futures so they can make prudent decisions about adapting to and/or mitigating the impacts of variable fluctuations in water levels.

 Areas for Future Action

-» Private sector participation and leadership in robust contingency planning and in the implementation of adaptive behaviours in the various potentially affected sectors.
+- Private sector participation and leadership in robust contingency planning and in the implementation of adaptive behaviors in the various potentially affected sectors.

 June 26, 2014